javicuriel/FATCAT-Instrument/README.md

 Enter password for 'API_URL':
 ```

-*If installation is successful, the application will start immediately and will start sending, saving messages to `local_store.db` and logging to `instrument.log`*
+*If installation is successful, the application will start immediately and will start sending and saving messages to `local_store.db` while logging to `instrument.log`*

 ### **Configuration-file**